Ellinaut/elliRPC-Specification/README.md

 Servers MUST respond to all requests with a correct `Content-Type` header.

 Servers MUST respond with HTTP status `400 Bad Request` if a given property has an invalid value.
-If the property is of type `id` or `uuid` the server MUST respond with `404 Not Found` to an invalid id.

 Servers MUST ignore properties which they don't know.

 ### Naming Conventions

 All names MUST be interpreted case-sensitive.
-Schema names SHOULD be written as UpperCamelCase, all other names SHOULD be written as lowerCamelCase.
+Schema names SHOULD be written in UpperCamelCase, all other names (e.g. property, package or procedure names) SHOULD be written in lowerCamelCase.

-Package, procedure, schema and property names from your application MUST NOT begin with an underscore or an @-sign, as these signs are reserved for internal names within this specification and official extensions provided by Ellinaut itself or in direct consultation.
+Names MUST begin with a letter and MUST NOT contain any special characters.

+All names within this specification and names from official extensions of this specification starts with the prefix `elli`, so this prefix SHOULD NOT be used by other names to avoid problems.

 ## Packages and Procedures

 A `procedure` is an executable.
 A client can execute a `procedure` via *elliRPC* and gets a response containing the execution result for this procedure from the server.
+The `procedure` MAY create, update or delete data on the server but can also be used to only fetch data from the server.

-A `package` is a context within the application. *elliRPC* provides procedures grouped by `packages`, which make it possible to use the same procedure name in multiple contexts.
+A `package` is like a context within the application. *elliRPC* provides procedures grouped by `packages`, which make it possible to use the same procedure name in multiple contexts.
+Every `procedure` MUST be assigned to exactly one `package`.

-Every `procedure` MUST be assigned to a `package`.
-If your application does not use multiple packages, `@app` MAY be used as default package name or for all procedures which shouldn't have a package within your application.

 ```
 {
     "name": {packageName},
     "description": {packageDescription}|null,
+    "deprecation": {
+        "endOfLife": {endOfLifeDateTime}|null,
+        "replacingPackage": {packageName}|null
+    },
+    "errorResponse": {
+        "context": {schemaContext}|null,
+        "schema": {schemaName},
+        "wrappedBy": {
+            "context": {schemaContext}|null,
+            "schema": {schemaName}
+        }
+    },
     "procedures": [
         {
             "name": {procedureName},
             "description": {procedureDescription}|null,
+            "deprecation": {
+                "endOfLife": {endOfLifeDateTime}|null,
+                "replacingPackage": {packageName}|null,
+                "replacingProcedure": {procedureName}|null
+            },
             "methods": {listOfAllowedHttpMethods},
-            "contentTypes": {listOfPossibleContentTypes},
             "request": {
                 "data": {
                     "context": {schemaContext}|null,